Extracurricular Activities for your Child

 Section 40(2) does not resolve every disagreement, nor does it eliminate conflict.
 It does, however, establish a legislative expectation of consultation, communication, and information‑sharing where responsibilities are shared.

-Parenting Coordination Requires Disclosure
+Parenting Coordination and Disclosure Obligations

 This includes disclosure about: